 How long do fillers last around the nose?

-Nonsurgical rhinoplasty using a hyaluronic acid filler such as Restylane can last up to 2 years with maintenance treatments at 6 months and follow-up appointments scheduled at approximately 9 to 12 months.
+Nonsurgical rhinoplasty using a hyaluronic acid filler such as Restylane can last up to 12 months or even longer with maintenance treatments at 6 months and follow-up appointments scheduled at approximately 9 to 12 months.
 Restylane is a firm, thinner gel that enables the injector to sculpt and shape nasal skin more effectively than thicker fillers.

 How long do fillers last in the lips?